submariner-io/submariner/README.md

 An operator is a tool to package, manage and deploy any Kubernetes application.
 A submariner operator will soon be available on
 [OperatorHub.io](https://operatorhub.io).

-## TODO: Add instructions on how to install using operator

 ## Manual installation using helm charts